gferon/dockwrap/README.md

 By default, Docker spawns a new container from an image when you use `docker run`, and you usually have to repeat a lot of commands and know complex arguments if you want to build, run and stop your app while testing it.

 Furthermore, Docker randomly assigns IP addresses in the range provided by the bridged interface specified by the `--bridge` parameter, or the CIDR range provided by `--bip`.
 This means you'll get a new IP each time you start a new container.
 This tool is able to perform dynamic DNS updates to assign one or multiple sub-domain in a zone to the IP address allocated by Docker.
 This is very useful for testing purposes.
 The feature has been tested with the default configuration of Bind9 on Ubuntu.
-You need the `nsupdate` tool which is provided by the package `nsupdate` on Debian/Ubuntu.
+You need the `nsupdate` tool which is provided by the package `dnsutils` on Debian/Ubuntu.

 ## Installation
 Clone the repo or download the file directly with: `wget https://github.com/gferon/dockwrap/blob/master/dockwrap.sh`